arangodb/kube-arangodb/docs/platform/rbac/policies.md

   "policies": [
     "managed:operator:read-only",
     "managed:operator:write-reports"
-  ],
-  "scope": { ... }
+  ]
 }
 ```

-During evaluation, all three policies are resolved and their statements are
+During evaluation, the role's policies are resolved and their statements are
-evaluated together.
+evaluated together, bounded by the scope of the user-role binding (or token)
+that grants the role.
 An explicit Deny in any policy overrides Allows from others.

 ## Binding CRDs